DarshanaSahu/give_away/README.md

 ### `npm install express nodemon mongoose dotenv cors bootstrap axios`

-Connect to the cluster in mongodb atlas and copy connection string and replace it in the file .env
+Connect to the cluster in mongodb atlas and copy connection string and replace CONNECTION_STRING in the file .env

 Run application front end with the following command